- SAP has proposed that Netweaver was revolutionary. However, nothing really changed on SAP projects after it was introduced.

-For a long time SAP pushed portals.
+For a long time, SAP pushed portals.
 One example of this was the web pages that allowed collaboration for the SAP SNC product.
-Portals were quite popular as discussion, points, but very few of the portal projects were successful.
+Portals were quite popular as discussion points, but very few of the portal projects were successful.
 The SAP Netweaver Portal again had nothing to do with any real Netweaver construct and was just a term that was applied to standard web pages technologies.
-SAP Netweaver Portal was a particularly bad value because web page development is normally low in price, but with SAP Netweaver Portal, the projects were at the normal rates of SAP consultants.
+SAP Netweaver Portal was a particularly lousy value because web page development usually is low in price.
+But, with SAP Netweaver Portal, the projects were at the regular rates of SAP consultants.

 SAP Netweaver Portal was simply uncompetitive, and now the term SAP Netweaver Portal is almost never heard on projects.